 A weak low pressure system is drifting eastwards over the Tasman Sea this evening, while a high pressure system over western NSW extends a ridge to northern Victoria.
 The high will drift eastwards and weaken during Sunday while a cold front will pass to the south of Victoria in the evening.
 A northwesterly airstream will strengthen over Victoria on Monday as another cold front crosses Bight waters, but again slips away to the southeast across southwestern Victoria and Bass Strait on Tuesday.
 A stronger cold front will move across the Bight to approach western Victoria Wednesday evening.

 Partly cloudy.
-Winds west to northwesterly 15 to 20 km/h tending north to northwesterly in the evening.
+Scattered showers, mainly in the east.
+Winds westerly 15 to 20 km/h becoming light in the late evening.